Archive for the ‘Nursing Care Beds’ Category

 • Putting a crash mat on the floor next to the bed.(consider trip hazard)

 Better than this is the use of a low entry nursing care bed.
 The low entry nursing care bed should generally be used without the bed safety rails or cot sides raised.
-The Casa Med Classic FS Low http://www.bed-adjustable.co.uk/products/Nursing-Beds-Medical-Care-Mattresses.html is a particularly good looking homely style nursing care bed which looks better with the safety sides in the down position giving the appearance of a conventional bed frame.
+The Casa Med Classic FS Low https://www.bed-adjustable.co.uk/products/Nursing-Beds-Medical-Care-Mattresses.html is a particularly good looking homely style nursing care bed which looks better with the safety sides in the down position giving the appearance of a conventional bed frame.
 For a small saving the Casa Med Classic FS Low entry nursing care bed can be supplied without safety rails.

 The low entry nursing care beds should also be used in conjunction with a safety mat or crash mat.
 A risk assessment should always be carried out for the correct safe product application and use.